MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module5_2-improve-reliability-performance-github-copilot-chat.md

 - Use chat participants and chat variables to help specify context.
 You can use the `#file:` and `#selection` chat variables to identify the specific code you are focused on.
 You can also include the full workspace (`@workspace`) when appropriate.
 Refer to the file or code selection in the natural language portion of your prompt.
 - The intent should be clear, concise, and specific.
 Your prompt should specify the type of improvement you want to achieve.

-During this portion of the exercise, you review the **APL2007M5BankAccount-Reliability** project and create three prompts for GitHub Copilot Chat.
+During this portion of the demo, you review the **APL2007M5BankAccount-Reliability** project and create three prompts for GitHub Copilot Chat.
 The prompts focus on improving code reliability and performance.

-Use the following steps to complete this portion of the exercise:
+Use the following steps to complete this portion of the demo:

+1. Open the **APL2007M5BankAccount-Reliability** sample app in Visual Studio Code.

 1. Open the Solution Explorer view.